Darren-C26/SOFE4610-HomeAutomation/README.md

 ## Screenshots
-This is what the dashroom looks like
+This is what the dashboard looks like
 ![Alt text](Images/Dashboard.png)

 When the button is clicked, it toggles the other side and displays a green colour when the button is switched on